“It’s the only way to treat a white man.”

 Business is in the perfect position to intervene, as organizations are the only place where we have sufficient diversity across gender, ethnicity, ability, sexuality and age, with 5 generations now intermingling in the workplace (Purdue, 2021).
 Although religion, non-profits and academia are well-regarded and highly trusted, the diversity in most of these organizations reflects the aforementioned geographic, political, economic, and racial segregation of the nation, and thus they are insufficiently diverse to nurture the necessary empathy, trust and belonging across differences.

-To change behavior and beliefs, people need a reason, a commitment worth changing for, such as the impact of one’s work, the love of one’s craft, or simply the impact of one’s paycheck on one’s family - these things are unique to the workplace.
-Culture change isn’t a matter of learning new information, but rather a sustained commitment, requiring self-inquiry, modelling, practice and support, and the network redundancy (Centola, 2020) that organizations amply provide.
+To change behavior and beliefs, people need a reason, a commitment worth changing for, such as the impact of one’s work, the love of one’s craft, or simply the impact of one’s paycheck and health insurance on one’s family - these things are unique to the workplace.
+Culture change isn’t a matter of merely learning new information, but rather a sustained commitment, requiring self-inquiry, modelling, practice, support, and the network redundancy (Centola, 2020) that organizations amply provide.

 What this means is that to effectuate any change in beliefs and behaviors, the mechanisms of change must come from multiple people in a network, versus top down, learned in a class, sent out in an email or painted on a wall.
 They must be continually modeled, developed and expanded over time.
 The good news is that once 25% of a population adopts a belief or behavior, it soon becomes the norm (Centola, 2020).

-You are likely aware of organizations in your industry who have gotten the memo, e.g., Thomson Reuters, AirBNB, LinkedIn, Patagonia, Ford, Johnson & Johnson, PwC, etc., and have invested heavily in robust purpose and belonging initiatives.
-They know that culture eats strategy for lunch.
+You are likely aware of organizations in your industry who have begun to integrate the eagle and the bison, e.g., Thomson Reuters, AirBNB, LinkedIn, Patagonia, Ford, Johnson & Johnson, PwC, etc., and have invested heavily in robust purpose and belonging initiatives.
+They have embodied the wisdom in Peter Drucker's adage, "Culture eats strategy for breakfast."
 They know their cultures cannot serve only 25% of the workforce (Christian, heterosexual, able-bodied, cis-gendered, white men).
 They know that 70% of people want to live their purpose at work (McKinsey, 2021).
 They know how much better they perform when 100% of their employees feel safe, like they belong, can grow, activate their purpose and do their best work.
+Especially as artificial intelligence (A.I.) makes the rote and analytical, cheap and easy, if there is to be any hope for our nation and species, we must remember and unlock what makes us uniquely human - purpose, creativity, our bonds to each other.

 Imagine each employee you work with being connected to their purpose, bringing that sense of belonging and fulfillment back home, impacting the health and resilience of their families and neighborhoods.
 Imagine the culture and economy of a nation where this is the new normal.
 Imagine 330 million souls alive, activated, curious, creating, caring and connected.
 Imagine the sense of fulfillment you will have in helping bring forth this future.

 These ripple effects are what can make America’s sacred purpose real, and not just words.
-Just as our nation's business leaders rose to the challenge in the 1940's to ensure our survival, mobilize the economy and defeat Hitler, we are being called upon again to activate our purpose and liberate our people from oppression.
+Just as our nation's business leaders rose to the challenge in the 1940's to ensure our survival, mobilize the economy and defeat Hitler, we are being called upon again to activate our purpose, liberate our people from oppression and create a shared prosperity that is on the whole, greater than anything we have seen.

 Before you answer this, let's explore the deeper truth of who we are as a nation, and claim a new future for ourselves, one that is a victory over our white supremacist past and present.